 Our approach, which directly supports a number of the UN Sustainable Development Goals, focuses on:

 - Driving fairness in the workplace – by implementing the UN Guiding Principles on Business and Human Rights throughout our operations, and working with suppliers who commit to promote fundamental human rights

 - Advancing opportunities for women – empowering 5 million women by advancing opportunities for women in our operations, promoting safety, providing up-skilling and expanding opportunities in our retail value chain.
 And challenging the harmful gender norms that can hold women back

-- Developing an inclusive business – by improving the livelihoods of 500,000 smallholder farmers and the incomes of 5 million small-scale retailers, and by increasing the participation of young entrepreneurs in our value chain.
+- Developing an inclusive business – by improving the livelihoods of 500,000 smallholder farmers and the incomes of 5.5 million small-scale retailers.

 In order to achieve these commitments, we need to work in our own operations, through our extended supply chain and our distribution channels.
 We want to see fairness in the workplace, opportunities for women and inclusive business as standard in the business world and aim to work in partnership to create wider movement in the industry.

-* In 2017 we amended the way we assess compliance with the RSP, hence prior years’ numbers are not comparable.
+* During 2017 and 2018 we amended how we assessed compliance with the Responsible Sourcing Policy, hence year-on-year data is not comparable.

 ^ In 2018 our total includes women enrolled on programmes providing virtual or remote training, see Unilever’s Basis of Preparation for details.